 This presentation contains "forward-looking statements" that involve substantial risks and uncertainties for purposes of the safe harbor within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 These include statements regarding management's intentions, plans, beliefs, expectations or forecasts for the future, and, therefore, you are cautioned not to place undue reliance on them.
 No forward-looking statement can be guaranteed, and actual results may differ materially from those projected.
 Immunic undertakes no obligation to publicly update any forward-looking statement, whether as a result of new information, future events or otherwise, except to the extent required by law.
-We use words such as "anticipates," "plans," "expects," "projects," "future," "intends," "may," "will," "should," "could," "estimates," "predicts," "potential," "continue," "guidance," and similar expressions to identify these forward-looking statements that are intended to be covered by the safe-harbor provisions of the Private Securities Litigation Reform Act of 1995.
+We use words such as "anticipates," "believes," "plans," "expects," "future," "intends," "may," "will," "should," "could," "estimates," "predicts," "potential," "continue," "guidance," and similar expressions to identify these forward-looking statements that are intended to be covered by the safe-harbor provisions of the Private Securities Litigation Reform Act of 1995.

 Such forward-looking statements are based on our expectations and involve risks and uncertainties; consequently, actual results may differ materially from those expressed or implied in the statements due to a number of factors, including, but not limited to, risks relating to strategy, future operations, future financial position, future revenue, projected expenses, prospects, plans and objectives of management.
-Risks and uncertainties that may cause actual results to differ materially from those expressed or implied in any forward-looking statement include, but are not limited to: Immunic's development programs and the targeted diseases; the potential for Immunic's development programs to safely and effectively target and treat the diseases mentioned herein; preclinical and clinical data for Immunic's development programs; the impact of future preclinical and clinical data on Immunic's product candidates; the timing of the availability of data from Immunic's clinical trials; the availability or efficacy of Immunic's potential treatment options that may be supported by trial data discussed herein; the timing of current and future clinical trials and anticipated clinical milestones; Immunic's ability to protect its intellectual property position; Immunic's plans to research, develop and commercialize its current and future product candidates; the timing of any planned investigational new drug application or new drug application; the development and commercial potential of any product candidates of the company; expectations regarding potential market size; developments and projections relating to Immunic's competitors and industry; the clinical utility, potential benefits and market acceptance of Immunic's product candidates; Immunic's commercial potential, and the expectations are expected in the company and further undersome collaboration agreements, and to fulfill its obligations under any such collaboration agreements; Immunic's ability to identify additional products or product candidates with significant co
+Risks and uncertainties that may cause actual results to differ materially from those expressed or implied in any forward-looking statement include, but are not limited to: Immunic's development programs and the targeted diseases; the potential for Immunic's development programs to safely and effectively target and treat the diseases mentioned herein; preclinical and clinical data for Immunic's development programs; the impact of future preclinical and clinical data on Immunic's product candidates; the timing of the availability or data from Immunic's clinical trials; the availability or efficacy of Immunic's potential treatment options that may be supported by trial data discussed herein; the timing of current and future clinical trials and anticipated clinical milestones; Immunic's ability to protect its intellectual property position; Immunic's plans to research, develop and commercialize its current and future product candidates; the timing of any planned investigational new drug application or new drug application; the development and commercial potential of any product candidates of the company; expectations regarding potential market size; developments and projections relating to Immunic's competitors and industry; the clinical utility, potential benefits and market acceptance of Immunic's product candidates; Immunic's commercialization, marketing and manufacturing capabilities and strategy; Immunic's ability to successfully collaborate with existing collaborators or enter into new collaboration agreements, and to fulfill its obligations under any such collaboration agreements; Immunic's ability